-From this less than ideal introduction to the mid-west, it was back to Canada, Port Hope, Ontario, to be exact, the very next day.
-July 1st then known ad Dominion Day, now Canada Day, saw the Corps maintain its first place standing over an all-Canadian field.
+> MUNDELEIN HIGH SCHOOL Presented By Custer's Brigade S. A. L. Drum and Bugle Corps From this less than ideal introduction to the mid-west, it was back to Canada, Port Hope, Ontario, to be exact, the very next day.
+July 1st then known as Dominion Day, now Canada Day, saw the Corps maintain its first place standing over an all-Canadian field.
 Just three points over Del, who now, themselves, had occasion to glance over their shoulders once in a while.
 The "Conqueror" of Hamilton, formed only a couple of years prior, were only 2.3 points behind them.
 Nobody could relax in this business.
 Compared to past years, this season was fairly busy for all the local Corps, not just the Optimists.
 This situation, fairer to all as it was, can partially explain the closer scores that made for more exciting competition.
 July 6th, in Brantford, provided a good example of this.

-Optimists and De La Salle captured first and second places, respectively, with Scout House and Conqueror not far behind.
+Glen Durish and Jim McConkey with Alan Brinker of Cavaliers (Mundelein, 1963) Optimists and De La Salle captured first and second places, respectively, with Scout House and Conqueror not far behind.
 Scout House had pulled themselves up to third place and were not yet a spent force.
 Their greatest handicap was a refusal to play for points, but to present a show designed to please a crowd.
 By retaining their unique style, they accomplished this; however, it made it that much more difficult to climb in the competitive standings.
 To place third was no mean feat.

-Again, the following weekend, St. Josephs of Batavia, at Leroy, N.Y., dumped the Corps.
+Cavaliers and Optimists on retreat as one corps (Mundelein, 1963) Again, the following weekend, St. Josephs of Batavia, at Leroy, NY, dumped the Corps.
 Five points was the margin and St. Joes were establishing themselves as someone to be reckoned with.
 They were one of the first to come out with the greatly expanded horn line, and this no doubt was a positive factor.
 Others would follow, until the advent of today's big ensembles.
 Fortunately for morale, and the record, the Corps managed to top one contest in the United States.
-In Salamanca, N.Y., a win by six points plus over the second place Corps gave a boost to spirit.
+In Salamanca, NY, a win by six points plus over the second place Corps gave a boost to spirit.
 The season dragged on with some hopes and expectations remaining unfulfilled.
 Indeed, it had become a rare occurrence now to win in the United States, and the Corps was back to trying to maintain its standing in Canada.
 This, itself, was not an easy task.